 Inanna (Sumerian) - Goddess of love, war, and fertility.
 Inanna was the personification of the morning and evening star.
 Her beautiful name means "lady of the sky."
 This Goddess is closely linked to Ishtar and Nin-anna.

 Indunn (Nordic) - Goddess of youth and springtime.
-Her name means she who renews and has several alternative spellings including Indun, Iduna and Idhunna.
+Her name means she who renews and has several alternative spellings of this Goddess name includes Indun, Iduna and Idhunna.

 Iris (Greek) - Goddess of the rainbow and messenger to the Gods.
 Her name means rainbow in her native language.

 Isis (Egyptian) - This famous Goddess has so many different aspects, her most important roles are as Goddess of life and magic.
 Isis’s name comes from the Egyptian word “asset” which means "she of throne" in other words the Queen of the Goddesses.
 Many other Goddess names have been lost as Isis took over their roles and titles.

 Juno (Roman) - Goddess of marriage, pregnancy and childbirth.
 She protected the finances of the citizens of Rome.
 Her name is a mystery; it speaks of a contradictory role for this Goddess, before her alignment to the matronly, Greek Goddess, Hera.
 Juno's name is derived from the root “yeu” meaning "vital force" indicating a more youthful, maiden Goddess.

 Kali (Hindu) - The fearsome demon destroying Goddess who represents death and rebirth.
 Her name means the "black one."

 Lakshmi (Hindu) - Goddess of abundance of material and spiritual wealth.
 Her name is derived from the Sanskrit word “laksya” meaning aim or goal.

 Maat (Egyptian) - Goddess of truth, justice and balance.
 She prevented the creation from reverting to chaos and judged the deeds of the dead with her feather.
 This Goddess name stems from the word Mayet meaning “straight.”
 This reflects her unbending nature, upholding what is right and just.